OUIsolutions/DoTheWorld/README.md

 # DoTheWorld
 DoTheWorld is a single file library designed to handle files in C in a number of ways, providing everything from simple functions for reading/writing files and folders, to complex functions like taking sha256 from files, checking modification dates.
 And functionalities of atomic writing of folders/files through transaction systems.

+## Learning
+In These Current Markdown you will see some basic exemples of usage of these library but if you want to get an deep knolege see at **exemples** folder, you will find an lot of exemplos of how you can use DoTheWorld

 # Used Dependencies And Atributions
 DoTheWorld includes all self dependecies in the single file, so you dont need to care about it, but if you will use one of these librarys, dont include it in your code to avoid circular imports